Operating Model Design

 Transformation Tier

 The Transformation Tier is the execution engine for role and workflow transitions.
 Specific employees are identified for transformation, their tasks are analyzed, and the path forward is defined.
-The handoff to Tier 3 comes in two forms: the Role Change Specialist defines the human's new upstream responsibilities, while the HAP Analyst produces specifications for agents.
+The handoff to Tier 3 comes in two forms: the Domain Change Specialist defines the human's new upstream responsibilities, while the HAP Analyst produces specifications for agents.

 Program Manager